gstamatakis/ANAC-agents/README.md

 Agent used in 2017 ANAC.

 ###Usage

-Extend the AgentCore.ThrashAgent (like ThresoldAgent) and implement the AgentAPI interface.
+Simply extend the AgentCore.ThrashAgent (like ThresoldAgent) and implement the AgentAPI interface.

 ###Strategies
 See Utils.StrategyEnum for available strategies.

 ###Search methods
 See Utils.SearchMethodEnum for available search methods.